staffanm/ferenda/doc/intro.rst

    On Windows, we recommend using a binary distribution of lxml.
-Unfortunately, at the time of writing, no such distribution is available for Python 3.3, so for the time beeing, you'll have to use python 3.2 on this platform.
+Unfortunately, at the time of writing, no such distribution is available for Python 3.3, so for the time being, you'll have to use python 3.2 on this platform.

 Example
 -------